SteelCompendium/data-md-dse/Bestiary/Monsters/Giants/Statblocks/Basalt Stone Giant.md

     target: Self
     effects:
       - effect: The basalt stone giant moves up to their speed.
-Each square that they leave during this move is difficult terrain for enemies Giants ignore this difficult terrain.
+Each square that they leave during this move is difficult terrain for enemies.
+Giants ignore this difficult terrain.
         name: Effect
   - name: Resonate Rune